jspears/psj/README.md

 *JSP EL
 *tag attributes.

-Not implemented:
+##Not implemented:
 * &gt;jsp:attribute&lt;
 * all the rest of the tags.
-* bootstrapping for client side functionality.
+* bootstrapping for client side JSP rendering.